Frequently Asked Questions (FAQ)

 Q22.
 How can I collaborate with Axent Recordings?

-You can find the complete list of official Axent Recordings contact emails here: www.axentrecordings.com/connect
+For the complete list of official Axent Recordings contact emails, please refer to our Connect page.

 Q23.
-Can Axent’s decision on a demo or artist be appealed later?
+Can Axent Recordings’ decision on a demo or artist be appealed later?

-No. Decisions made by Axent Recordings on demos or artists are final for that specific submission.
-Appeals, repeated follow-ups, or re-arguments on the same demo are not considered.
+All decisions made by Axent Recordings regarding demos or artist evaluations are final for that specific submission.
+Appeals, repeated follow-ups, or attempts to re-argue a declined demo will not be considered.

-However, artists are always welcome to submit new and different music in the future through demos@axentrecordings.com, as each new submission is reviewed independently.
+Artists remain welcome to submit new and materially different work in the future.
+Each new submission is evaluated independently.

 Q24.
 Can I release my music directly on Axent Recordings without going through Axent Radar?